open-ephys/gui-docs/source/User-Manual/Recording-data/index.rst

 * A button for creating a new directory for the next recording

 .. note:: To prevent data from being overwritten, files are grouped by "experiments" and "recordings".
 Whenever acquisition is stopped, the GUI begins a new experiment; whenever recording is stopped (without stopping acquisition), the GUI begins a new recording.
-Pressing the **+** button will reset both of these counters to 1.
+Pressing the **+** button will generate a new data directory the next time recording is started, and the "experiment" and "recording" counters will be reset to 1.

 Available data formats
 #######################